jekil/hardentheworld/Applications/OpenSSH/index.rst

 SSH Agent Forwarding is as an easy way to connect to a host with your SSH key and from there connect to another host with the same key.
 For example this is used when you cannot connect directly to the second host from your workstation.
-To enable SSH Agent Forwarding from comand line you have to use ssh -A from command line or edithe the AgentForward option in your SSH configuration file.
+To enable SSH Agent Forwarding from command line you have to use ssh -A from command line or edithe the AgentForward option in your SSH configuration file.
 It is suggested to not use SSH Agent Forwarding because it comes at cost of a security issue: a port-forwarding will be set up to connect you to the second host, so anyone with sufficient permission on the first host could be able to use that socket to connect